 Prerequisites

-- You must generate an Access Key before creating a bucket.
-When using the Cloud Console, use Cloud Console tokens to generate the Access Key.
-Workload Identity Federation is supported when using CLI clients.
+- You must generate an Access Key before you create a bucket.
+When you use the Cloud Console, use Cloud Console tokens to generate the Access Key.
+Workload Identity Federation is supported with CLI clients.

 - To create a bucket with the Cloud Console, you must have